 Time off in lieu is coveted by some employees but it can be a problem when you're calculating your overall costs.

-If overtime becomes the norm at your company, you could face issues.
-TOIL rewards overtime but employees might abuse the system or book extra hours.
+If paid overtime becomes the norm at your company, you could face issues.
+TOIL acts as another type of overtime pay, but employees might abuse the system or work longer than needed.
 If employees are already working lots of extra hours, having everyone taking TOIL can cause you some stress.

-It could lead to situations where you don't have staff when you need them, ending in a vicious cycle that never addresses why staff are working extra hours in general.
+Time off in lieu could lead to situations where you don't have enough employees to work when you need them, ending in a vicious cycle that never addresses why staff are working extra hours in general.

 Employees abusing TOIL

 If the rules around TOIL are loose, you can be sure that they'll be interpreted in problematic ways.
-There's nothing worse for an employee than planning time off and then finding that their time expired.
+There's nothing worse for an employee than planning accumulating their worked additional hours and then finding they went past their expiry date.

 If you don't make clear rules, you can create tension in the workplace.
-You'll end up with employees who are dispirited and no longer giving you full commitment.
+Avoid workers who are dispirited and no longer giving you full commitment.

 When rules are set to be vague, time off will remain in the grey area.
 No limits one way or the other will come back to haunt you.